 2. What’s old is new again

 A voice from history often gets repeated as a trend in the future.
 A nostalgic past sentiment trickles into present to blend the last decades’ vibes with modern contemporary styles.
 The resurgence of the retro style in the fashion industry is on a spike and the same holds for other industries including photography.
 The rollback of production of the iconic 35mm Ektachrome film that was stopped in 2011 due to low demand, is the indication that it is not going to get out of fashion soon as expected.
 There has been good news for the photography industry that Warner Bros, Disney, NBCUniversal, Sony and Paramount signed a contract with Kodak indicating that there’s still some life left for the film photography.
 Vintage photography impacts and temperaments from the past are a pattern that has risen above time.
-It’s probably for reasons such as these that “what’s old is new again” is considered as a trend to watch out for in 2020.
+It’s probably for reasons such as these that “what’s old is new again” is considered as one of the top 5 trends in photography 2020 to watch out for this year.

 3. Drones will soon be as common as clouds

 Drones are an addition to the line of photography equipment that has created new opportunities to quite literally, scale heights, in the visual content space.